Castañeda

 Castañeda or Castaneda is a Spanish surname.

 The name's meaning is habitational, from any of various places in Santander, Asturias, and Salamanca, derived from castañeda, a collective of castaña "chestnut".
 The name is believed to be created by the fact that the bourgeois House of Castañeda was situated in a valley of chestnuts, thus meaning "Castle of the Chestnuts."

 In non-Hispanic countries, the name is usually spelled Castaneda (without the tilde).
 In Portuguese, this name is spelled Castanheda.

-The surname can be found primarily in Spain, Portugal and the Americas after the Spanish conquest of North and South America.
+The surname can be found primarily in Spain, Portugal and the Americas, as a result of the Spanish conquest of North, Central and South America.